socle-commun/umbranexus/docs/roadmap.md

 # Roadmap

-This document tracks the main steps planned to evolve the template.
+This project aims to produce the first book entirely written by AI.
+This roadmap tracks the main steps to evolve the template.

 ## Short-term goals
 - Finalize basic documentation and verify existing tests.